The call for nominations is currently closed

-Nominations will open in early 2024 for the 2025 award round.
+Nominations for the 2025 award round are now open.

 The David Vaux Research Integrity Fellowship Award has been established to honour Professor David Vaux AO FAA FAHMS, who has championed scientific research integrity in Australia.